 Research projects are related to our main research competences:

-TaaS addresses the need for instant access to the most up-to-date terms, user participation in the acquisition and sharing of multilingual terminological data, and efficient solutions for terminology resources reuse by human and machine as users.
-TaaS establishes an innovative and sustainable cloud-based platform that provides the following online core terminology services for key terminology tasks:
+The TaaS project addressed the need for instant access to the most up-to-date terms, user participation in the acquisition and sharing of multilingual terminological data, and efficient solutions for terminology resources reuse.
+The developed cloud-based TaaS platform provides the following online core terminology services:

 - Automatic extraction of monolingual term candidates from user uploaded documents using the state-of-the-art terminology extraction techniques